Progreso, Mexico is a small port city on the north coast of the Yucatan Peninsula.

 La Antigua Progreso

-How Much Time Do You Need in Progreso?
+How Much Time Do You Need In Progreso?

 There are a great number of Progreso excursions and adventures that you can take to really get a taste of the area and enjoy all that it has to offer.
 Whether you’re trekking through the jungle, indulging in some kayak rentals on La Ria Progreso, or just shopping in downtown Progreso, there is no shortage of things to do in Yucatan Progreso.